 CAMP4W comprises multiple components which together form a living master planning program.
-This item presents the first several sections of the Draft CAMP4W Implementation Strategy, which both culminates the initial planning phase and sets forth a critical path towards implementing and institutionalizing climate adaptation at Metropolitan over the next five years.
-The components of today's Draft CAMP4W Implementation Strategy include the Background and Purpose, Assessed Vulnerabilities and Needs, Time-Bound Targets, Policy Framework, and the Climate Decision-Making Framework.
-Staff is in the process of developing, and will include in the next Draft, descriptions of anticipated projects, programs, and initiatives and a defined set of new and ongoing tasks with an achievable timeline, the progress of which will be reported annually through the CAMP4W Annual Report.
-Timelines will also include projected board decision points for water, energy, and infrastructure projects and programs to comprehensively prepare the Board and member agencies for anticipated CAMP4W assessments and decisions.
+This item presents the Draft CAMP4W Implementation Strategy, which both culminates the initial planning phase and sets forth a critical path towards implementing and institutionalizing climate adaptation at Metropolitan over the next five years.
+The components of today's Draft CAMP4W Implementation Strategy include the Background and Purpose, Assessed Vulnerabilities and Needs, Time-Bound Targets, Policy Framework, Climate Decision-Making Framework, and Five-Year Implementation Timelines, which include projected board decision points for water, energy, and infrastructure projects and programs to comprehensively prepare the Board and member agencies for anticipated CAMP4W assessments and decisions.